 Clastic facies: The clastic facies consists of conglomerate, conglomeratic sandstone, mudstone, and sandstone.
-The conglomerate and conglomeratic sandstone is reddish-brown or grayish-yellow it is bimictic with poorly-sorted pebbles and cobbles of quartzite and

-These carbonate in a medium- to coarse-grained sandstone matrix. conglomerate and conglomeratic sandstone units are poorly indurated and laterally discontinuous.
-Mudstones are reddish brown, thinly Sandstones are gray, calcite-cemented, and laminated slope-formers. composed of quartz and lithic fragments; compositionally, these sandstones are sublitharenites, lithic arenites, and lithic wackes Sandstone beds form low, ledges that are laterally (Clark, 1987).
-Beds of colitic limestone, that have been replaced by discontinuous. silica also occur locally throughout the clastic facies; ripple marks are preserved on the tops of these oolitic beds. commonly
+The conglomerate and conglomeratic sandstone is reddish-brown or grayish-yellow; it is bimictic with poorly-sorted pebbles and cobbles of quartzite and carbonate in a medium- to coarse-grained sandstone matrix.
+These conglomerate and conglomeratic sandstone units are poorly indurated and laterally discontinuous.
+Mudstones are reddish brown, thinly laminated slope-formers.
+Sandstones are gray, calcite-cemented, and composed of quartz and lithic fragments; compositionally, these sandstones are sublitharenites, lithic arenites, and lithic wackes (Clark, 1987).
+Sandstone beds form low ledges that are laterally discontinuous.
+Beds of oolitic limestone that have been replaced by silica also occur locally throughout the clastic facies; ripple marks commonly are preserved on the tops of these oolitic beds.

 Mudstone-micrite facies: Alternating beds of red or yellow mudstone, and yellow or gray micrite dominate the mudstone-micrite lithofacies.
 The mudstones are very thinly-bedded, poorly indurated, and, consequently, they weather to slopes; mudstones total over 50 percent of the mudstone-micrite facies (Clark, 1987).
-The micrite beds are relatively coherent, and consequently, they form a resistant cap over the easily-eroded mudstones.
+The micrite beds are relatively coherent, and, consequently, they form a resistant cap over the easily-eroded mudstones.
 These micrite beds are commonly platy and fossiliferous; fossils include plant fragments, gastropods, and Clark (1987) noted pelecypods and ostracodes as well.